Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

 Derrick White Insights vs. the 76ers

-- On the boards, the 76ers have allowed 41.2 rebounds per contest, which puts them second in the NBA.
+- The 76ers concede 41.2 rebounds per game, ranking second in the league.

-- Looking at assists, the 76ers are ranked sixth in the league, allowing 24.2 per contest.
+- Allowing 24.2 assists per contest, the 76ers are the sixth-ranked squad in the league.

-- Conceding 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked team in the NBA.
+- The 76ers are the fifth-ranked squad in the league at allowing threes, giving up 11.6 made 3-pointers per game.

 Derrick White vs. the 76ers